unicode-org/message-format-wg/exploration/delimiting-variant-patterns.md

 Given simple messages already being decided at a high level, the design decisions below for the proposed and alternative designs pertain specifically to complex messages.

-## Proposed Design

-Currently the syntax uses the first alternative below.
+---

 ## Alternatives Considered

-There are five candidates for handling the boundaries between code and patterns:
+There were five candidates for handling the boundaries between code and patterns:

 1. Always quote non-simple patterns (current design)
 2. ~~Never quote patterns (all whitespace is significant)~~